andrewbastian/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
-  .ForEach gives a function on each element in an array. .map will return a new array.
+  .ForEach applies callback to each element.  .map will return a new array constructed from what is returned from the callback applied to each element.

 2. What is the difference between a function and a method?
   Methods are functions that are apart of an object or class.